-First, we’ll get our shortbread dough mixed up and bring it together in two dough balls.
+First, we'll get our shortbread dough mixed up and bring it together in two dough balls.
 Then we roll each chunk of dough into a cylinder shape and wrap it tightly with plastic wrap.
 Next, the dough needs to chill at least two hours to let the fats re-solidify and firm up the cylinder shapes.
-Finally, we’ll cut the chilled dough into slices and bake it!
-Hence, the name slice and bake christmas cookies!
+Finally, we'll cut the chilled dough into slices and bake it, giving us the best cranberry white chocolate shortbread cookies!

 How do I keep my cut cookies from spreading?